Skip to content

 A side shot of a cliff furrow bee on top of a yellow gorse flower.
 The bee is black, small, shiny, and has short hairs.

-Crumbling cliff bees
+East Devon crumbling cliff bees

-Four nationally very rare solitary bees, which are grouped together here because they are all dependent on similar crumbling, soft cliff habitats, and have nationally significant (or in some cases sole national) populations along the east Devon coast.
+Four nationally very rare solitary bees, which are grouped together here because they’re all dependent on similar crumbling, soft cliff habitats, and have nationally significant (or in some cases sole national) populations along the east Devon coast.
 All nest in soil in bare areas on the cliffs and need flower-rich coastal grasslands nearby in which to forage.

 The bee is predominantly shiny and black.
 It is a dead specimen pinned to a white board.